 Since then, we have graduated thousands of nurses across entry level, degree completion and advanced preparation programs.
-The first doctoral program at Elms, the Doctor of Nursing Practice began in the Fall of 2014, filling a critical need in the community for advanced practice nurses in adult and family care.
-Recognizing our growth in students and the evolution of academic programs, we were dedicated as the School of Nursing in 2013, the first school at Elms College.
-Our Elms nurses have a significant presence in the community serving in positions from bedside to curbside, in clinical, educational and leadership roles.
+The first doctoral program at Elms, the Doctor of Nursing Practice (DNP), began in the Fall of 2014, filling a critical need in the community for advanced practice nurses in adult and family care.
+Recognizing our growth in students and the evolution of academic programs, we were dedicated as the School of Nursing in 2013, become the first school at Elms College.
+Our Elms nurses have a significant presence in the community, serving in clinical, educational and leadership roles.

 Within the past decade, the baccalaureate program in nursing as well as the RN-BS nursing program has more than doubled in enrollment.
-In 2008, Elms College created an instructional location for the RN-BS program at the Berkshire Medical Center currently graduating our fifth class of Berkshire Health System RNs.
-Elms College hosts an additional RN-BS program off-campus site at Mt.
-Wachusett Community College.
+In 2008, Elms College created an instructional location for the RN-BS program at the Berkshire Medical Center; currently, we are graduating our fifth class of Berkshire Health System RNs.
+Elms College also hosts an additional RN-BS program off-campus site at Mt.
+Wachusett Community College in Gardner, Mass.

 Clinical affiliations and partnerships with community nurse leaders and healthcare organizations have significantly expanded as our programs have grown in size and scope to now include dedicated teaching units (DEUs) located at Baystate Medical Center in Springfield.

 In Service to the Community

-The college remains committed to providing an education grounded in the Catholic intellectual tradition- the integration of faith and reason as the way to truth, and consider this holistic development of the person to be the basis for a fulfilling career.
+Elms College is committed to providing an education grounded in the Catholic intellectual tradition.
+We advocate for the integration of faith and reason as the way to truth, and consider this holistic development of the person to be the basis for a fulfilling career.
 Just as importantly, the development of these faculties also represents the path toward living a good and virtuous life.

-In keeping with the college’s mission, community outreach is an integral part of the Elms College nursing experience both inside and outside the classroom.
-Elms nursing students actively volunteer and participate annually in community service work: locally, nationally, and abroad in a health clinics, orphanages, schools, and nursing homes through service opportunities sponsored by the office of campus ministry.
+In keeping with the college’s mission, community outreach is an integral part of the Elms College nursing experience, both inside and outside the classroom.
+Elms nursing students actively volunteer and participate annually in local, national, and international community service work.
+They venture into the world and provide vital care in health clinics, orphanages, schools, and nursing homes, taking advantage of service opportunities sponsored by the office of campus ministry.